rhomari/CustomBrowserProtocol/README.md

 # CustomBrowserProtocol
 Run with admin elevation in console using the following arguments:
-"install" to create the registry values
-"uninstall" to delete the registry values
+"install" to create the registry values or "uninstall" to delete them.

 Then open a browser and navigate to something like : gbp://yourlink.com